 How will I be notified?

-You will be notified by “Reverse 911” automated telephone calls, the radio, crawlers along the bottom of your television screen, and/or loudspeaker announcements by the public works dept employees and Fire Company members.
+You will be notified by “Reverse 911” automated telephone calls, the radio, crawlers along the bottom of your television screen, and/or loudspeaker announcements by the Police Department/Public Works employees and Fire Company members.

 Where do I go?

 We do not have a designated shelter in Oxford.
 Neither the fire house nor the community center are safe evacuation shelters.
-The only approved shelter in Talbot County is Easton High School.
+Approved shelters would most likely be located in Easton and would be designated just prior to an evacuation.

 How do I get there?